CrimsonWarpedcraft/plugin-template/README.md

 ### Github Actions 🎬
 * Draft release on tag push
 * Build artifact on pull requests and pushes to main
-* Build and check on all other branches
+* Build and check on all other branches (except those prefixed with "wip/")
+* Weekly builds to ensure your code is up to date

 ### Bots 🤖
 * **Probot: Stale**